Innovation Management – Driver for Tomorrow’s Growth

 The so-called Stage Gate process, which companies often use in various variations to manage innovations, provides a clear process from idea generation to implementation using several Stages and Gates.
 In view of trends such as digital change, static processes often no longer meet the requirements of modern innovation management.
 The originator of the Stage Gate process, Robert M. Cooper, identified this challenge in 1994 and further developed the concept of the Stage Gate process according to the four F’s concept:

 In 2014 he defined the requirements for a Next Generation Idea-to-Launch System: “Adaptive and Flexible” and “Accelerated”.

 Especially in complex projects such as the development of innovative technologies, processes will continue to play an important role in the future.
 However, conventional innovation processes are not always sufficient for the development of digital innovations.
 Innolytics® Managing Director Dr. Jens-Uwe Meyer writes in his paper “The innovative ability of companies”:

 The same management methods that lead incremental innovation projects to success may lead to the failure of innovation projects with a higher degree of innovation.

-If innovation management is being used to introduce new products or services, it is aligned to the needs of the customer.
 The improvement of processes in an enterprise aims at increasing the efficiency of processes and procedures.
 This includes the optimization of production processes as well as the creation of a corporate culture that promotes and accelerates innovations.

 One of the most effective methods in innovation management has proven to be the analysis of innovation capability: Barriers in the innovation process and in the innovation culture are analysed through a scientifically based employee survey.
 On the basis of such an analysis, measures can be developed to adapt innovation management individually to the situation and challenges of a company.